icambridge/iain.sexy/source/_posts/2014-03-31-quick-rundown-on-bcaas.markdown

 # After training

-It seems taking Lucine after training when training in the mornings while fasted will increase muscle gains.[[1]](#cite-1) Other than that it seems like you'll get the expected gains from protien after a workout.
+It seems taking leucine after training when training in the mornings while fasted will increase muscle gains.[[1]](#cite-1) Other than that it seems like you'll get the expected gains from protein after a workout.

 # Intra training

 This seems to be the best time to take BCAAs as the insulin spike will help prevent the catabolic effects of weight training.
-However it's not advised in the Carb Backloading to use BCAAs if you're training in the morning fasted.
-Also BCAAs habe been shown to give an increase in engery when taken during training in people who are glycogen-depleted.[[2]](#cite-2) Which if you're on an ultra low carb ketogensis diet you will be.
+However it's not advised in the Carb Back-loading to use BCAAs if you're training in the morning fasted.
+Also BCAAs have been shown to give an increase in energy when taken during training in people who are glycogen-depleted.[[2]](#cite-2) Which if you're on an ultra low carb ketogenesis diet you will be.

 # Conclusion

-It seems I should take Luciene after working out.
-With I can do using the post workout shake suggested in the Carb Backloading book.
-If I was working out in the evening it seems that I should definenitly be taking BCAAs intra training.
+It seems I should take leucine after working out.
+With I can do using the post workout shake suggested in the Carb Back-loading book.
+If I was working out in the evening it seems that I should definitely be taking BCAAs intra training.

 <a name="cite-1" />[1] [http://athlete.io/2883/how-to-use-leucine-with-carb-back-loading-and-carb-nite/](http://athlete.io/2883/how-to-use-leucine-with-carb-back-loading-and-carb-nite/)

 <a name="cite-2" />[2] [http://www.ncbi.nlm.nih.gov/pubmed/21297567](http://www.ncbi.nlm.nih.gov/pubmed/21297567)